Mean Curvature Flow of Closed Curves Evolving in Two Dimensional Manifolds

 \subsection{Attraction of curves by a torus surface}

-In this part, we present an example of evolution of initial closed curves belonging to a small neighborhood of the given surface $\mathcal{M}$ (see Proposition~\ref{prop-stable}).
+In this part, we present an example of the evolution of initial closed curves belonging to a small neighborhood of the given surface $\mathcal{M}$.

-The following computational example demonstrates how an initially knotted curve evolves according to geometric evolution equation (\ref{eq:ab}) driven by the force term (\ref{F}).
+The following computational example demonstrates how an initially knotted curve evolves according to the geometric evolution equation (\ref{eq:ab}) driven by the force term (\ref{F}).
 The reference surface is the torus given by immersion (\ref{eq:torus}) with $r = 1$, $R=4$.
-The initial curve $\mb{X}_0$ is parametrized by mapping (\ref{eq:torus}) as
+The initial curve $\mb{X}_0$ is parameterized by mapping (\ref{eq:torus}) as

 where $k=3, l=5$, $r=2$ and $R=4$.
 The time evolution of such an inflated initial curve is shown in Fig.~\ref{fig-curve-attract}.
 The curve continues to shrink until it attaches to the torus surface and eventually finds its stationary state with constant length, as suggested in Fig.~\ref{fig-curve-on-torus-length} b).